kelu124/echomods/include/ppt_CLA.md

 * unpaid: individual contributors, researchers, teachers, doctors
 * unclear: partners, organizations, trainees, ...

+## An example: a public research group

+A public lab contributes to a project.
+It is paid by public fund.
+Can it assign the copyright of his/her contribution to a third party?

 ## Recommendation

 Recognize the pro-bono contributions by leaving the author's copyright (but him/her granting a license to the project), to distinguish this contribution from paid-for contribution: